 Pro Tip: Have a small trash bag or plastic bag handy.
 The hair that you remove from the drain will be pretty slimy and messy.
 Once you remove the hair, place it into the plastic bag to avoid dripping it across your floor on the way to the trash can.

 Problems Beyond Your Control Require a Professional Plumber

 These home remedies can improve slow-flowing shower drains as a result of some of the most common causes of clogs.
 These include:

 - Mineral buildup.

-However, they aren't meant to fix shower clogs that result from outside forces.
 For example, sometimes tree roots obstruct the flow of water.
 This typically happens when you get a crack in your pipe, and the tree roots grow into it in search of water.

 Such a problem is too big for most homeowners to tackle themselves.
 If the solutions above don’t improve the flow of your shower drain, there may be a bigger problem at play.
 It’s important to hire a professional plumber to determine the problem.

 Avoid Using Bleach

 You may have noticed, that none of the tips above recommend pouring bleach down the drain.
 The reason is that bleach can cause several problems, some of which are even deadly.

 If you’ve already used Drano, you have to make sure that the product is completely out of your pipes before you add any vinegar.
 If you have a clog, this can be a difficult process.
 The easiest way is to pour a few pots of hot water, boiling if possible, down the drain.
 It will not only get rid of the Drano but might also remove the clog.